viralemergence/pharos-documentation/advanced-user-guide/pooled-samples.md

 |2| CApool1 | Calla002 | _Callithrix aurita_ | Male |  Positive | Macacine alphaherpesvirus 1 | GB8675309 |
 |3| CApool1 | Calla003 | _Callithrix aurita_ | Female |  Positive | Macacine alphaherpesvirus 1 | GB8675309 |

-In this format, the metadata for each animal is given on a separate row, but attached to the sampe Sample ID and GenBank accession.
+In this format, the metadata for each animal is given on a separate row, but attached to the "Sample ID" and "GenBank accession".

 ## Option 2: One-to-none sample-animal relationship